sflury/KaplanMeier/README.md

 I originally developed and implemented this script for Flury et al. 2025 for tests involving a sample of 89 Lyman continuum measurements, 39 of which were upper limits requiring the censoring treatment of the Kaplan-Meier survival curve.
-I later added the log rank test for Le Reste et al. 2025.
+I later added the logrank test for Le Reste et al. 2025.
+Special thanks to A. Le Reste for testing the log-rank function and flagging a few bugs.

 ## Examples